 Day 5: Tierra del Fuego, Beagle Channel

 Today we have a full day to explore Tierra del Fuego National Park.
-The day begins with a 1-hour walk along a beautiful coastal path before getting into our canoes to explore Lapataia Bay.
+The day begins with a 1-hour walk along a beautiful coastal path before getting into our rafts to explore Lapataia Bay.
 Lapataia Bay is a secluded fjord at the north of the Beagle Channel, and as such is surrounded by spectacular scenery.
-During our canoe journey, we can see a variety of wildlife and seabirds as we navigate the waters of the bay and its shoreline.
+During our raft journey, we can see a variety of wildlife and seabirds as we navigate the waters of the bay and its shoreline.

 Day 6: Penguin Rookery, Martillo Island